Toyota Corolla Cross: Design

+Facelift

+The most noticeable features on the facelift model Corolla Cross are the redesigned front bumper with body colour honeycomb grille, and the electronic parking brake that replaced the foot-operated mechanical parking brake.

+The GR Sport model received different style of front bumper with body-coloured panel between the headlights and black grille.
+It also has a restyled silver airdam.

 Production

 As of December 2024, the Corolla Cross is produced or assembled in Japan, Thailand, Taiwan, Brazil, the United States, Malaysia, China, South Africa and Pakistan.

 Powertrain

 The conventional petrol model uses either a 1.8-litre 2ZR-FE/2ZR-FAE regular/2ZR-FBE flex fuel or a 2.0-litre M20A-FKS regular/M20A-FKB flex fuel four-cylinder petrol engines that produces 103 kW at 6,000 rpm and 177 Nm of torque at 4,000 rpm and 126–130 kW at 6,600 rpm and 207–210 Nm of torque at 4,400–4,800 rpm respectively.

 Hybrid variants uses either a 1.8-litre 2ZR-FXE or a 2.0-litre M20A-FXS four-cylinder petrol engines.
 The 1.8-litre unit produces 72 kW at 5,200 rpm and 142 Nm of torque at 3,600 rpm paired with an eCVT and works together with a 6.5-Ah nickel-metal hydride battery as well as an 1NM AC synchronous electric motor rated at 53 kW and 163 Nm to provide a total system output of 90 kW.
 The 2.0-litre unit has a total system output of 146 kW.